 Resources for Special Needs

-- The Center for Autism and Related Disorders (CARD) this UF site provides assistance and support, professional training programs, public education activities, and information on CARD service regions and local support groups for families and professionals.
+- University of Florida Center for Autism & Related Disorders (CARD) This site provides assistance and support, professional training programs, public education activities, and information on CARD service regions and local support groups for families and professionals.

-- National Autism Association - this site provides a variety of resources for families, educators, providers, and ASD individuals
+- National Autism Association - This site provides a variety of resources for families, educators, providers, and people with ASD

 Fetal Alcohol Syndrome